 Pasta and Vegetables with Peanut Sauce

-- 8 ounces pasta, cooked
+- 8 ounces pasta cooked

-- 1/2 bunch broccoli, cut into florets and stems peeled and sliced
+- 1/2 bunch broccoli cut into florets and stems peeled and sliced

-- 14 baby carrots, halved lengthwise
+- 14 baby carrots halved lengthwise

-- 2 zucchini, halved lengthwise and sliced into 1/2-inch pieces
+- 2 zucchini halved lengthwise and sliced into 1/2-inch pieces

-- 2 tsp. dark sesame oil
+- 2 teaspoons dark sesame oil (optional or to taste)

-- 2-3 cloves garlic, chopped
+- 2-3 cloves garlic chopped

-- 1 tsp. ginger root, minced
+- 1 teaspoon ginger root minced

 - 2 tablespoons natural peanut butter (I used chunky because that’s what we had)

 - 1/2-3/4 cup hot water

 - 1/4 cup soy sauce (replace with more water if you’re salt-free)

-- 2 tsp. cider vinegar
+- 2 teaspoon cider vinegar

-- 1/8-1/4 tsp. cayenne pepper
+- 1/8-1/4 teaspoon cayenne pepper

-- 2-4 green onions, sliced
+- 2-4 green onions sliced